bitloops/bitloops-language/README.md

 * Modular Monolith or Microservices architecture?
 Both!
 Switch back and forth within minutes as all messages are moved through either in-memory or distributed message buses depending on your deployment choice
 * Significantly reduce the amount of boilerplate code you need to write and maintain
 * Ensure alignment between business and engineering with a natural ubiquitous language
-* Transpiles to widely used programming languages for maximum compatibility with existing code (currently only [TypeScript](https://github.com/microsoft/TypeScript) support, Java, C#, C++ or [Carbon](https://github.com/carbon-language/carbon-lang) to follow in the future)
+* Transpiles to widely used programming languages for maximum compatibility with existing code (currently only [TypeScript](https://github.com/microsoft/TypeScript) support, Go, Java, C#, C++ or maybe even Rust or [Carbon](https://github.com/carbon-language/carbon-lang) to follow in the future)

 ## Why build the Bitloops Language?